roolebo/tianocore.github.io/EDK-II-Release-Notes.md

 For example: when your dev machine has installed VS2017 and VS2015, call `edksetup.bat VS2015` can set VS2015 build env.
 Call `edksetup.bat` without any tool chain option, the highest version of VS tool env will be set.

+5. PiSmmCpuDxeSmm was updated to create 5-level page table for SMM environment when CPU is capable.
+If the platform uses platform-specific SmmCpuFeatureLib and the library provides custom SMI handler, the SMI handler assembly code needs to be updated to set BIT12 in CR4 before entering to 64bit mode.

 TBD